Broken Tooth

 Managing A Broken Tooth Until You Can See The Dentist

-It is important to remember that these tips are temporary measures and should not replace a visit to the dentist.
-Seeking prompt dental attention is crucial to prevent further damage or infection to a broken tooth.
+It’s essential to visit your dentist as soon as possible to prevent further complications or infection.
 If you have further questions about how to manage a Broken Tooth, please contact us.